popelucha/ESSLLI-2025/01_knowledge_graphs/README.md

 ---

-## Structured and unstructured data
+## Structured and Unstructured data

 two views on data: